 It's common to feel stressed or anxious at times, particularly if you juggle a part time job with university work, or worry about assignments or about how to make the next step after graduation.

-There's lots of support for looking after your mind and body at the University, and making sure you're taking care of yourself is the most important thing you can do to stay fit, alert and healthy and enjoy your time here.
+There's plenty of support for looking after your mind and body at the University.
+Making sure you are taking care of yourself is the most important thing you can do to stay fit, alert and healthy and enjoy your time here.
 The following steps can help you reduce levels of stress and anxiety.

-Stress and anxiety can be managed or reduced by making some quite minor, positive lifestyle changes.
-It's easier than you think to train yourself to cope with stress more effectively, and reduce the levels of anxiety you may experience.
+Stress and anxiety can be managed or reduced by making some minor positive lifestyle changes.
+It's easier than you think to train yourself to cope with stress and reduce levels of anxiety.

 Exercising at least once a week is a great way to reduce stress.
 It helps your body produce endorphins, which make you feel good.
 Regular walks of 30 minutes can help reduce stress levels, but it's even more effective to do higher intensity forms of exercise.
-Even if you don't feel like it at the time, you'll feel the benefit afterwards.
-Joining one of the Union's sports clubs or using the University's extensive sports facilities could also help with stress as the social contact, along with the physical exertion, should help improve your mood.
+Even if you don't feel like it at the time, you will feel the benefit afterwards.
+Joining a sports club or using the University's extensive sports facilities can improve your mood through social contact and physical exertion.

 Eat a varied and healthy diet

 Eating fresh ingredients, including fruits and vegetables, is important for your overall health and wellbeing.
-The NHS recommends that you eat at least five portions of fruit or vegetables per day to lower the risk of health and wellbeing problems.
-When you're busy and tired it can be tempting just to grab another pizza or ready meal, but cooking from scratch can be therapeutic as well as being healthier.
+The NHS recommends eating at least five portions of fruit or vegetables per day to lower the risk of health problems.
+When you're busy and tired, it can be tempting to just grab a pizza or ready meal, but cooking from scratch is a healthier and therapeutic option.

-It might sound simple, but sitting quietly for 10 minutes a day can significantly decrease your stress levels.
+The simple act of sitting quietly for ten minutes a day can significantly decrease your stress levels.
 Good breathing techniques can put you in a more relaxed state as they send oxygen surging through your bloodstream, helping you to calm down and reduce stress.
 If you've never tried meditation before, why not download these free meditation MP3 files for relaxation, meditation and mindfulness.

 Take regular breaks

 Short breaks between working can help you switch off.
 But longer breaks are important too.
 How about taking the weekend off to relax?
-Make time for fun and for yourself even if this means that you have to schedule time away from your work.
-You'll come back to your work feeling fresh, and you'll be more productive as a result.
+Make time for fun and for yourself, even if this means having to schedule time away from your work.
+You'll come back to your work feeling fresh and you’ll be more productive as a result.

 Get the right amount of sleep and sign off social media

-Try to get a good amount of sleep - between seven and eight hours is recommended for adults by the NHS.
+Try to get a good amount of sleep.
+The NHS recommends between seven and eight hours for adults.
 It's easy to spend a lot of time on social media sites and answering emails, texts and phone calls.
-Sociability is fun but too much of it, and too much computer time, can lead to more stress, and can make it harder to relax and sleep.
+Sociability is fun but too much of it, and too much screen time, can lead to more stress and can make it harder to relax and sleep.

-Some people say they smoke to relax, but research suggests that nicotine inhibits the action of serotonin - a neurotransmitter thought to contribute to feelings of wellbeing and happiness.
-The NHS Stop Smoking Service has over 40 clinics across Leeds and can help you give up smoking for good.
+Some people say they smoke to relax, but research suggests that nicotine inhibits the action of serotonin, a neurotransmitter thought to contribute to feelings of wellbeing and happiness.
+The NHS Quit Smoking Service has over 40 clinics across Leeds and can help you quit smoking for good.